“I've had a lot of worries in my life, most of which never happened.” ~Mark Twain

 Worrying has survival value.
 Our ancestors survived because they worried.
 When we worry, we use our higher cognitive function to imagine, to anticipate potential dangers, so we could develop ways to avoid them.
 Therefore, worry can help us to anticipate and problem solve.
 However, we can over worry when we dwell on the problem and focus unduly on what we don’t want to happen.
 We become mesmerised by our fears unable to pull away; all our attention is in on this scenario that we fear, feeding further stories of negative unwanted outcomes.
 Worse yet, we start to believe our improbable stories of what is unlikely to ever happen.
 It seems the more we repeat the fearful scenario in our mind, the more we start to believe it and it sorts of becomes a ‘future’ fact.
 This is not our fault.
 This is just the way our brain is wired.
 We have a tricky brain but, fortunately, we can re-wire it.

 In the anticipated problematic situation we hope for a positive outcome but fear the worst.
 The emotion of fear hijacks our attention.
 Our sincere wish is to restore a sense of control, by planning for success.
 However, we get pulled again and again by the fearful stories of unhappy outcomes which then can become self-fulfilling prophecies, which is the opposite of what we set out to do.

-When we are worried about something happening in the future, we dwell on the “what if” and how we would deal with anticipated problems, trying to control the situation as best as we can.
-And then often the worrying seems to pay off and we believed that we avoided the worst by thinking about it.
+When we are worried about something happening in the future, we dwell on the “what if” and how we would deal with anticipated problems, trying to control the situation as well as we can.
+And then often the worrying seems to pay off, and we believed that we avoided the worst by thinking about it.
 We may believe that if we expect the worst then we are better prepared for disappointments.